Negro Parbellon: the story begins...

 The next day, we ascended 1200 metres in around three hours to the pass, and saw Frodo waiting for us with the car.
 He opened the boot to produce ice cold beer, a 2 litre bottle of cold coke and a huge box of momos (like mini pasties with meat, corn or cheese) and we ate ourselves silly.
 We had been dreaming of salad, and fruit, and talking about all the lovely food we’d eat when we got down again, for many days.

 And so here I am, sitting in the airport at Mendoza, waiting for my flight, writing as much as I can before the details disappear from my mind.
-Already the bad bits (Negro summit) are fading away – Max tells me that’s the sign of a good mountaineer.
+Already the painful elements are fading away... – Max tells me that’s the sign of a good mountaineer.

 So another adventure is over.
 A short one this time – only three weeks, but one of the more exciting, and enjoyable ones I think.
-I like climbing just in a pair more than anything with very little kit, and no faffing!
+The pair of us we took very little kit, moved efficiently, and worked together really well.

 With these two summits, Max has completed all mountains over 6000 metres in Chile, Argentina and Bolivia, and our sights turn now to the technical, snow-covered peaks of Peru.